Zeioth/zeioth-lutris/game-installers/quake-champions/mouse-guide.md

 **How can I get the same mouse settings in Windows AND Linux?**

 You should set to 0 your sensivity and mouse acceleration in both [Windows](https://www.tomshardware.com/news/how-to-disable-mouse-acceleration-windows,36886.html) and Linux.
-That way you will have the same experience in both systems since only the values inside of the game will be applied.
+That way you will have the same experience in both systems and only the values inside of the game will be applied.

 RECOMENDED KEYBINDS
 ========================================